sarkershantonu/Utilities/README.md

 # Utilities

-This project targetd for having all common utilities that I used in different project which are not under NDA.
+This project targetd for having all common utilities that I used in different project

 # Target
 Having different utilities to make testing life easier